Bjorn-is-my-name/KBSMic/README.md

 2P-Game on Arduino Uno with ILI 9341 LCD screen

-Credits:
 This application uses Open Source components.
 You can find the source code of their open source projects along with license information below.
-We acknowledge and are grateful to these developers for their contributions to open source.